 P623L1

-NUM_STS indicates two or more spatial streams if the Feedback Type And Ng and Codebook Size subfields in the preceding EHT NDP Announcement frame indicates either SU or MU, or one or more spatial streams if the Feedback Type and Ng Codebook Size subfields in the preceding EHT NDP Announcement frame indicates CQI.
+NUM_STS indicates two or more spatial streams if the Feedback Type And Ng and Codebook Size subfields in the preceding EHT NDP Announcement frame (#17077) indicate either SU or MU, or one or more spatial streams if the Feedback Type and Ng Codebook Size subfields in the preceding EHT NDP Announcement frame indicates CQI.
 See below for additional constraints on NUM_STS.

 P623L33

-The destination of an EHT sounding NDP is the STA(s) addressed by the STA Info field(s) in the immediately preceding EHT NDP Announcement frame.
+The (#17253) receiver of an EHT sounding NDP is the STA(s) addressed by the STA Info field(s) in the immediately preceding EHT NDP Announcement frame.

 P623L37

-The source of an EHT sounding NDP is equal to the TA of the immediately preceding EHT NDP Announcement frame.
+The (#17252) transmitter of an EHT sounding NDP is the STA whose address is set in the TA of the immediately preceding EHT NDP Announcement frame.